Exteriors

 A sunroom is a fully enclosed space with large windows and views of the outdoors.
 A lanai is a patio that is partially or completely open to the outdoors but covered.
 If you have a porch or patio you only use a few months a year in the rainy Pacific Northwest, why not convert it into a year-round multi-use space?
 A thoughtfully designed sunroom or lanai can work as an extra sitting room, dining room, reading area, or an extension of your living or family room.

 As a top-rated design/build contractor in Portland, Bend, Eugene, and Seattle, Neil Kelly is seasoned in all types of home additions, expansions, and conversions.
-We can help you feel less cramped and more content by adding usable, functional, and valuable space to your home.
+We can help your home feel less cramped and more content by adding usable, functional, and valuable space.
 With a perfectionist mindset, high-quality craftsmanship, and a knack for creativity, our approach to home additions leaves our customers satisfied and happy.

 The process begins with a consultation to help you define your needs and vision.
 Neil Kelly will then collaborate with you on a project design and scope of work that fits your budget.